-Hang on to your red hats, ladies – the entire month of February is Spunky Old Broads Month!
-It kicks off on February 1st with the irreverent Spunky Old Broads Day and we’ve got some celebration ideas for you.
+The month kicks off on February 1st with the irreverent Spunky Old Broads Day and we’ve got some celebration ideas for you.
 But first, a little background about this trademarked holiday:

-Did I forget to mention that she continued this work until she passed away at the age of 83 in 2021.
+Oh!
+Did I mention that Dr. Carson continued this work until she passed away at the age of 83 in 2021?
 Yep.
 Clearly, “spunky” was her middle name.